-- Responsible for a.s.r. real estate and a.s.r. vp. - Previous positions include head of Offices and Industrial Properties for Syntrus Achmea Real Estate & Finance and manager of the Dutch Office portfolio as well as retail and residential acquisitions at MN Services. - More than 25 years of experience after studying Business Administration at Erasmus University Rotterdam and earning a Master of Real Estate degree from the University of Amsterdam. - Responsible for finance and risk management within a.s.r. real estate with significant experience in external accountancy and business control. - Previous positions include director of Finance & Control at SNS Property Finance, vice-president finance business unit NL at Bouwfonds Property Finance and financial controller at HBG. - More than 30 years of experience after studying business economics and graduate-level accountancy at Erasmus University Rotterdam.
+- Responsible for a.s.r. real estate and a.s.r. vp. - Previous positions include head of Offices and Industrial Properties for Syntrus Achmea Real Estate & Finance and manager of the Dutch Office portfolio as well as retail and residential acquisitions at MN Services. - More than 25 years of experience after studying Business Administration at Erasmus University Rotterdam and earning a Master of Real Estate degree from the University of Amsterdam. - Responsible for finance and risk management within a.s.r. real estate with significant experience in external accountancy and business control. - Previous positions include Manager Fund Control at a.s.r. real estate, fund controller of the ASR Dutch Prime Retail Fund, fund controller of the ING Dutch Residential Fund at ING Real Estate, and business controller at Wereldhave. - More than 20 years experience after obtaining Business Economics at the Erasmus University of Rotterdam.